HEALTH AND SAFETY PROCEDURES

 - To co-ordinate provision for students with additional or special educational needs.

-- To oversee the records on all students with additional and or special educational needs.
+- To oversee the records on all students of determination

-Students should be actively involved at an appropriate level in discussions about their individual action plans (IEPs), target setting and review arrangements.
+Students are actively involved at an appropriate level in discussions about their individual action plans (IEPs), target setting and review arrangements.

-All teachers are teachers of additional educational needs.
-Teaching children with additional educational needs or SEN is therefore a whole school responsibility.
-Teachers need to use a variety of strategies to meet the needs of all students so that children with different learning styles and abilities are able to access the curriculum.
+All teachers are teachers of SEND (Students of Determination).
+They use a variety of strategies to meet the needs of all students and ensure their access to the curriculum.
 The majority of students will learn and progress within these arrangements.
-If a class teacher feels that a child requires help over and above that which is normally available within the particular class or subject, consideration should then be given to helping the child through school action/s and policy.
+If a class teacher feels that a child requires help over and above that which is normally available within the particular class or subject, consideration should then be given to helping the child through the school’s special educational needs action/s and policy and procedures.

 BILINGUAL LANGUAGE PROGRAMMES